Dental stitches / Gum tissue flaps (as utilized with extractions and wisdom tooth surgery). –

 - Your dentist needs a firm base over which to suture (stitch) the flap back into place.
 This means that its edges must extend over and rest upon undisturbed bone.

 - The flap must maintain an adequate blood supply.
-For this reason, the still-attached base portion of a flap is designed so it’s always at least the same width, and preferably broader, than its free edge.
+For this reason, the base (still attached) portion of a flap is designed so it’s always at least the same width, and preferably broader, than its free (loose) edge.

 4) Closing flaps. / Placing stitches.

 Here’s an outline of what your dentist will need to do when “closing” the flap they created for your extraction process.

 1) To start, your dentist will thoroughly flush your wound with saline solution or water.
 They’ll also evaluate the surface and edges of the exposed bone to make sure it has smooth and rounded contours.

 - The goal here is to remove debris (tooth chips, bone spicules) and smooth off sharp edges that might interfere with the healing process.

 - Sharp or rough edges can be smoothed down using a dental drill or else a hand instrument called a “bone file” (a rasp-like tool).
 During this process, you may feel the action/vibrations of the tools as they’re used but there shouldn’t be any pain involved.

-2) The flap will then be positioned back into pretty much its original position.
+2) The flap is usually positioned back into pretty much its original position.
 Stitches will be placed to hold it there.

-- The number of stitches that are placed will vary with each individual case, simply depending how many your dentist feels are necessary to create adequate stabilization.
+- The number of stitches used will vary with each individual case, simply depending on how many your dentist feels are necessary to create adequate tissue stabilization.

 - Dentists usually use a prepackaged, pre-assembled curved needle with attached suture material (silk, nylon, “gut”, etc…).

-- The suture needle is grasped with a pair of hemostat-like forceps and inserted through the thickness of the flap.
-The curved nature of the needle makes it so it tends to poke back out of the tissue once it's gone through.
+- The suture needle is grasped with a pair of hemostat-like forceps (a needle driver) and inserted through the thickness of the flap.
+The curved nature of the needle makes it so it tends to poke back out of the tissue once it’s gone through.

-- You will feel the tug of the needle and thread as each individual stitch is threaded through your gums and then tied off.
+- You will feel the tug of the needle and thread as each individual stitch is placed and tied off.
 But you will not experience pain.